-Activity in Basin (Proposed, Planned or Implemented) Project where Implemented = I Planned = P Proposed = PR 1 River(s) Table 2 Cross- Reference Consistent with Measures Taken at Other Projects Appropriate to Implement at Priest Rapids Project Cost Effective for Priest Rapids Project presented in Section 1.2 of this report.
-During this time period, fishway passage efficiency of the comprehensive dataset was 93.8% and 100.0% at Priest Rapids and Wanapum dams, respectively.
-35. Evaluate upstream passage modifications Priest Rapids, Wanapum Rocky Reach, Wells (I) Bonneville, The Dalles, John Day, McNary (I) Federal Columbia River Power System (I) No associated hydro project (I)?
-[Note: evaluations performed on existing structural / operational improvements at ACOE dams are identified earlier in Columbia Columbia N/A #60 #63 #64 #65 Yes Yes.
+Activity in Basin (Proposed, Planned or Implemented) Project where Implemented = I Planned = P Proposed = PR 1 River(s) Table 2 Cross- Reference Consistent with Measures Taken at Other Projects Appropriate to Implement at Priest Rapids Project Cost Effective for Priest Rapids Project the effective use of these structures by migrating lamprey.
+Analysis of the data available from 2010 - 2021 was completed and is presented in Section 1.2 of this report.
+During this time period, the long-term average fishway passage efficiency was 86.6% and 89.4% at Priest Rapids and Wanapum dams, respectively (2-32% SE).
+35. Evaluate upstream passage modifications Priest Rapids, Wanapum (I) No associated hydro project (I) [Note: evaluations performed on existing structural / operational improvements at ACOE dams are identified earlier in this table, under the heading, Structural and Operational Fishway Modifications.]
+Columbia N/A #67 #70 Yes Yes.
 PLMP Objective 2 requires a comprehensive passage evaluation of modifications to fishways as required per the Federal Energy Regulatory Commission (FERC) License Order and PLMP.
 Yes.
 Grant PUD conducted an adult passage evaluation to determine the effectiveness of fish ladder modifications made during the 2009-2010 winter fish ladder maintenance outage (Nass et al. 2009).
 Specific modifications included diffusion grate plating and new fish crowder structures.
 HDX-PIT systems were used to collect data from fish tagged downstream of Priest Rapids Dam.
 Pacific lamprey tagged at lower river facilities were passively monitored at Priest Rapids Project facilities as directed by the PRFF.
-The assessment of this table, under the heading, Structural and Operational Fishway Modifications.] plating and count station use in 2010 documented the effective use of these structures by migrating lamprey.
-Analysis of the
+The assessment of